Kyzereye/elevator_sim_python/README.md

 3. **Elevator capacity** - No limit on number of passengers or weight capacity.

-4. **Emergency stops** - No handling of emergency situations or emergency stop buttons.
+4. **Emergency stops or Open Doors** - No handling of emergency situations or opening the doors as they are closing to extend passenger transfer time.

 5. **Door obstruction** - No handling of doors being held open or obstructed.